When Should Cataracts be Removed?

 Risk factors for cataracts:

-• previous eye surgery or eye injuries
+- Previous eye surgery or eye injuries

-• excessive sunlight exposure
+- Excessive sunlight exposure

-Leading Ophthalmologist, Neil B. Griffin, M.D., has been serving the Carolina’s for over 20 years and specializes in LASIK, cataract, and cornea surgery.
-He is board certified by the American Board of Ophthalmology and fellowship trained.
-Dr. Neil Griffin is committed to providing world class surgical technologies and the most advanced vision diagnostics to the North and South Carolina area.
-Griffin Eye Center offers the latest in advanced cataract surgery, with more options for Intra-Ocular Lenses (IOL) and the first in the area to offer the Light Adjustable Lens which is the only lens treated after cataract surgery.
+Leading Ophthalmologists Neil B. Griffin, M.D., and Sarah E. Griffin, M.D., both specialize in cataract, cornea and LASIK surgery.
+They are board certified by the American Board of Ophthalmology and fellowship trained.
+Dr. Neil Griffin and Dr. Sarah Griffin are committed to providing world class surgical technologies and the most advanced vision diagnostics to the North and South Carolina areas.